lochbrunner/react-flow-editor/README.md

 But you can change the style of all components by coping that file and adjust its values.

-## Contribution
+## Contributing

-This library is very old.
+This library is very young.
 So please consider that it might have some bugs, but I will try to fix them, when they get reported.

 If you have any problems or miss an important feature: